greenorbitspace/hub/userguide/content/en/docs/glossary/e/ecological-modelling.md

 ---
 title: Ecological Modelling
 ref: ecological-modelling
+weight: 1
+exported_at: '2025-06-16T15:03:31.222404+00:00'
-description: Ecological modelling refers to the use of mathematical and computational techniques to simulate and understand ecological processes and systems.
-It helps in predicting the effects of environmental changes, species interactions, and management strategies on ecosystems.
+definition: Ecological Modelling refers to the use of mathematical models and simulations to represent and analyze ecological systems.
+It helps in understanding complex interactions within ecosystems, predicting changes due to environmental factors, and aiding in the management of natural resources.
-notion_page_id: 214d6625-c679-80ad-bc37-e6babebac059
-exported_at: '2025-06-16T14:23:32.807538+00:00'
 tags:
-- sustainability
-- tools
+- Research
-category:
+id: GL155
+categories:
 - Space & Technology
-id: GL155
 ---